dungtc/kafka-playground/README.md

 ```
 # 3. Kafka cluster

-When a kafka client connect to one of brokers, it will auto connect to entire kafka cluster brokers.
+When a Kafka client connects to one of the brokers, it will auto-connect to entire Kafka cluster brokers.
 Kafka broker call **bootstrap server**.

-**Zookeeper** responsible for managing kafka brokers, it perform partition leader election, and in-sync-replicas.
+**Zookeeper** responsible for managing Kafka brokers, it performs partition leader election and in-sync-replicas.
-Furtherly it informs to **Kafka** if any configurations change happen (such as topics, paritions...).
+Furtherly it informs **Kafka** if any configurations change happen (such as topics, partitions...).

 ***In production environment, you need to config **Zookeeper Cluster** too***